The Importance of Listening Well.

-This is when we appear to be listening but are not paying much attention to the message.
+This is when we appear to be listening, but are not paying much attention to the message.
 Although someone is speaking directly to us, our minds are full of our own thoughts.
 Often it is only afterwards that we realise we have missed something important.
-Sometimes we are passive listeners because we think we already know what is being said and so we do not have to pay attention because we already have it all worked out.
+Sometimes we are passive listeners, because we think we already know what is being said.
+We think we do not have to pay attention, because we already have it all worked out.

-But surely, Jesus’ disciples would be attentive and would be listening to what He said?
+But surely, Jesus’ disciples would be attentive and would be listening well to what He said?

-Peter was often the spokesman for the disciples, the one who would speak up and confidently answer any questions – and he was the first one to recognise and voice that Jesus was the Messiah, the Son of the living God.
+Peter was often the spokesman for the disciples, the one who would speak up and confidently answer any questions.
+He was the first one to recognise and voice that Jesus was the Messiah, the Son of the living God.
 Jesus blessed him for this insight that he had received.

-Peter’s mind was full of his own thoughts – he thought he knew how things would work out, that Jesus would fit his image of the Messiah.
-His view was steeped in his own Jewish culture and tradition that Messiah would be the ideal king, anointed by God, who would rescue his people from their enemies and re-establish the nation.
+Peter’s mind was full of his own thoughts.
+He thought he knew how things would work out, that Jesus would fit his image of the Messiah.
+His view was steeped in his own Jewish culture and tradition.
+Messiah would be the ideal king, anointed by God, who would rescue his people from their enemies and re-establish the nation.

-Jesus would predict his death a second and a third time and speak clearly to his disciples that his ministry would be fulfilled in Jerusalem – but when it came to that time, they were unprepared.
-Their own expectations had blocked their ability to receive and understand what Jesus had been saying.
+Jesus would predict his death a second and a third time.
+He spoke clearly to his disciples that his ministry would be fulfilled in Jerusalem.
+But when it came to that time, they were unprepared.
+Their own expectations had blocked their ability, to receive and understand what Jesus had been saying.

 “For a time will come when people will not put up with sound doctrine.
 Instead, to suit their own desires, they will gather around them a great number of teachers to say what their itching ears want to hear.”2 Timothy 4:3